-DUBLIN – Genentech has succeeded where Sanofi SA and its partner, Regeneron Pharmaceuticals Inc., have failed, in obtaining some sort of a positive signal from a clinical trial of an interleukin-6 (IL-6) inhibitor in COVID-19.
+DUBLIN – Genentech Inc. has succeeded where Sanofi SA and its partner Regeneron Pharmaceuticals Inc. have failed in obtaining some sort of a positive signal from a clinical trial of an interleukin-6 (IL-6) inhibitor in COVID-19.
 Genentech, a subsidiary of Basel, Switzerland-based Roche Holding AG, reported Sept.
 18 that hospitalized patients who received Actemra/RoActemra (tocilizumab) plus standard of care were 44% less likely to require mechanical ventilation than those on standard of care only.
 The treatment did not improve survival, however.

-However, Actemra also failed to attain several other key secondary endpoints, including reducing time to hospital discharge and reducing time to clinical failure.
-Although it was numerically superior to placebo on both of those measures, the differences were not statistically significant.
-Actemra was not associated with any increase in infections or serious infections by day 28.
+Actemra also failed to attain several other key endpoints, including reducing time to hospital discharge and reducing time to clinical failure.
+Although it was numerically superior to placebo on both of these measures, the differences were not statistically significant.
+Actemra was not associated with any increase in infections or serious infections by D28.
 The most common side effects associated with Actemra were constipation (5.6%), anxiety (5.2%) and headache (3.2%).

 The phase III Empacta study recruited 389 hospitalized patients who were not in need of mechanical ventilation or non-invasive ventilation, but who were hypoxic, with an oxygen saturation level below 94% while on ambient air.
 About 85% of the study participants were from ethnic groups who are usually under-represented in clinical trials but who are also particularly vulnerable to severe COVID-19 disease.
 The majority of participants were Hispanic; the study also recruited significant numbers of Native American and Black patients.
 The trial was conducted across the U.S., South Africa, Kenya, Brazil, Mexico and Peru.